nokotamustang/Python3DEngines/README.md

 Flow maps information and tools: <https://github.com/JaccomoLorenz/godot-flow-map-shader>

-### mgl/grass - Grass rendering from a texture atlas
+### mgl/grass_2 - Grass rendering from a texture atlas

+Expanding on the grass rendering to use a texture atlas for the grass models.

 ![Screenshots](./screenshots/mgl_grass2.PNG)

-Just indexing manually right now in teh geom shader, will add controls to select the grass type.

-Then I will extend to paint different grass types on the ground.
+_Just indexing manually right now in the geom shade; so I will add controls to select the grass type or I will extend to paint different grass types on the ground._

 ### mgl/ground - Ground rendering